HolgerAusB/Teamspeak3-to-MQTT/README.md

 mybuddies=(1230 1231 1232 4433)   # multiple buddies
 ```
 ### channels
-This one will be set as the middle part of a regular expression, so beware of the format, e.g. "(1200|1201)" will combined to the search pattern "cid=(1200|1201)".
+This one will be set as the middle part of a regular expression, so beware of the format, e.g. "(1200|1201)" will combined to the search pattern "cid=(1200|1201)[^0-9]".
 ```
-channels=""                 # scan ALL channels channels="1234"             # scan only one channel, id 1234
+channels="[0-9]*"           # scan ALL channels
+channels="1234"             # scan only one channel, id 1234
 channels="(1234)"           # scan only one channel, id 1234
 channels="(1201|1202|1300)" # scan given CIDs, seperate by pipe symbol channels="99999"            # disable channel-scan, with an unused cid
 ```
 ### entree_cid
 Some admins chose to have a single channel with low permissions for guests, while only the normal users have the right to move these guests to the real used channels.
 To be informed, when guests are waiting to be moved you can set the channals cid here.
-Set to an unused sid, if you dont want to use this feature.
+Set to an unused cid, if you dont want to use this feature.
 This one is part of a regular expression as in 'channels'.
 ```
 entree_CID="1200"         # scan one channel for ANY users entree_CID="(1200)"       # scan one channel for ANY users